MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/newdev-dev-overview.md

 > [!NOTE]
 > A single .al file may contain multiple objects.

 There are two other special objects which are specifically used for building extensions.
 Table extension objects and page extension objects are used for defining additive or overriding changes to table or page objects.
 For example, an extension for managing a business that sells organic food may define a table extension object for the Item table that contains an additional field ```Organic``` and ```Produced Locally```.
-The ```Organic``` and ```Produced Locally``` fields aren't usually present in the Item table, but through the table extension these data fields will now be available to store data in and to access from code. <!-- Maybe add a line about the page extension, such as "you can then use the page extension object to display the fields". -->
+The ```Organic``` and ```Produced Locally``` fields aren't usually present in the Item table, but through the table extension these data fields will now be available to store data in and to access from code.
+You can then use the page page extension object to display the fields that you added to the table object.

 > [!NOTE]
 > Table and page extension objects can have a name with a maximum length of 30 characters.

 For more information, see [Page Extension Object](newdev-page-ext-object.md) and [Table Extension Object](newdev-table-ext-object.md).